 The Playwork team travels to the National Playwork Conference in Eastbourne to deliver a very well received workshop on 'Building Relationships with Children'.
 The Trust receives Heritage Lottery funding to train a group of children as young researchers to explore the history of Adventure Playgrounds in North Tyneside.
 The highlight of this project involves the children travelling to London to visit the V&A Museum of Childhood where they are shown around the archive by the curator.
 The Playground is also successful in winning the London Play Award for 'The Best Adventure Playground Outside of London'.

 The Playground takes on three Playwork apprentices and they successfully complete their NVQ Level 3 in Playwork.
 On the Playground, work is completed on the big tree house which includes a climbing net and a lookout tower.

 The Veranda is completed and officially opened by our local MP.
-Budget cuts result in the closure of North Tyneside Play Service but the Adventure Playground survives and its management is transferred to the Outdoor Sports and Leisure department.
+The Adventure Playground management is transferred to the North Tyneside Council Outdoor Sports and Leisure department.
 The Trust is strengthened and begins to look into becoming a charity.